Mandate & Legislative History

 Establishment of the Commission

-The commission was established by legislative constitutional amendment in the November 1960 election.
-The provisions establishing the commission were part of a package of judicial administration reforms, heralded as "real protection against incompetency, misconduct or non-performance of duty on the Bench."
+The commission was established by voter approval of a legislative constitutional amendment in the November 1960 election.
+The provisions establishing the commission were part of a package of judicial administration reforms, heralded as “real protection against incompetency, misconduct or non-performance of duty on the Bench.”
 The commission office was established and the commission began its work in 1961.

 California was the first state to set up a permanent body to address judicial misconduct.
 Today there are comparable bodies in all fifty states and in the District of Columbia, many of which were initially modeled after “the California Plan.”
 See Other State Judicial Conduct Organizations.